Vy187/cyber_security_notes/Sec+ Notes.md

 * Network segmentation
 * Data protection
 * Threat detection and prevention

 Deperimeterization refers to a security approach that shifts the focus from defending a network's boundaries to protecting individual resources and data within the network.

 #### Zero Trust Security Concepts
-In zero trust architecture, the control plane has functions that define policy and determine access decisions.
+In zero trust architecture, the $\color{#a5d6ff} {control\ plane}$ has functions that define policy and determine access decisions.
 The policy decision point is comprised of the policy engine and policy administrator.

 The zero trust model's fundamental concepts are to have adaptive identify recognition, threat scope reduction, and policy-driven access control.

 ---